Parish Council News

 Road Safety Survey.

-The Council's Facebook page is now live.
-This will act as a digital noticeboard to complement the existing methods of communication.
+The Council's Facebook page acts as a digital noticeboard to complement the existing methods of communication.
 If you use Facebook please like the page - Southam Parish Council - to receive news from the other tiers of local government, Gloucestershire County Council and Tewkesbury Borough Council, and from around the parish.

 Report a Problem.